ambonvik/cimba/README.md

   on active behaviors and interact in complex ways with each other and with passive objects,
 * as a wrapper for multi-threading concurrency on a modern multicore computer,
-* or as a mix of all of the above.
+* or as all of the above.

 See the tutorial examples at [tut_1_7.c](tutorial/tut_1_7.c), [tut_2_2.c](tutorial/tut_2_2.c), and [tut_3_1.c](tutorial/tut_3_1.c) for